 Permit Fee: $125.00

-This unique architectural landmark, located in Chicago’s Lincoln Park neighborhood, ihttps://jasonkaczorowski.com/which-chicago-locations-require-photography-permits-to-photograph-wedding-and-engagement-session-portraits/#LincolnParkZoos called the “People’s Gas Education Pavilion” yet locals have come to refer to it as “The Honeycomb”.
+This unique architectural landmark, located in Chicago’s Lincoln Park neighborhood, is called the “People’s Gas Education Pavilion” yet locals have come to refer to it as “The Honeycomb”.

 The iconic Peoples Gas Education Pavilion was created by award-winning architectural firm, Studio Gang, (architect Jeanne Gang) who also designed Chicago’s exquisite Aqua building,

 Location: 23rd Floor, London House Chicago.
-Three levels of hotel rooftop featuring cocktails & dining with indoor/outdoor seating & sweeping views of the Chicago skyline.
+This hotel rooftop features two levels of cocktails and dining, indoor/outdoor seating, and sweeping views of the Chicago skyline.

 85 E Wacker Drive